okfn/opendatasurvey/content/faq.md

 As the weightings indicate, timeliness is now included with a weighting of 10.

-One of the aims of the questions for each dataset is to provide a increasing set of requirements leading up to full openness (excluding ‘timely’ which is important but not a requirement for open data).
-It should be noted that this does not mean each question directly builds on the previous since some of are parallel (e.g. digital form and publicly available) but in general there is a progression, so ”No” on an earlier question may well imply ”No” on a later question.
+One of the aims of the questions for each dataset is to provide a increasing set of requirements leading up to full openness (excluding 'timely' which is important but not a requirement for open data).
+It should be noted that this does not mean each question directly builds on the previous since some of are parallel (e.g. digital form and publicly available) but in general there is a progression, so "No" on an earlier question may well imply "No" on a later question.

 <h2 id="more">If you are intrigued by Open Data...</h2>